CyrusParekh/Education-Inequality/README.md

 The second data set is from the National Center of Education Statistics (https://nces.ed.gov/ccd/pubschuniv.asp) which contains basic identifying information for each school.
 The data set can be found here: (https://docs.google.com/spreadsheets/d/1Xs6eiF3KZqoHdLtPuzUUYPDzwToZEuVkX2mvE4iFROM/edit?usp=sharing)

-Data Preparation:
-This data set was prepared by
+Data Preparation was done by

 1. Converting data types
 2. Filtering unnecessary data